kip-dk/angular-xrm-webresource/README.md

+# 2017-05-30: 1.0.1.0 Handling empty files
-# Building Microsoft Dynamics 365 WebResources with Visual Studio and angular 4 - Version 1.0.1.1
+# Building Microsoft Dynamics 365 WebResources with Visual Studio and angular - Version 1.0.1.1

-This project demonstrates an easy track to develop Microsoft Dynamics 365 WebResource components with angular 4.
+This project demonstrates an easy track to develop Microsoft Dynamics 365 WebResource components with angular.
 The setup has been created on a on-premesis development solution, and you might meet several obstacles if you try to develop against an online solution.
 The final solution can however be deploy online or on-premesis, using the normal Dynamics 365 solution deployment method.

 ## How to use, and where will it end up - leaving you.

-This guide is a step by step guide for building a very simple Visual Studio Solution that will allow you to create a full angular 4 application that can run inside a Dynamic 365 solution, online or on-premises.
+This guide is a step by step guide for building a very simple Visual Studio Solution that will allow you to create a full angular application that can run inside a Dynamic 365 solution, online or on-premises.

 Even though a Dynamics 365 WebResource is a web application, this project is using a simple command line tool as template.
 This is to make it simple to have development, build and deploy within a single project template.